Current research projects

 Key words: shear turbulence, subcritical transition, global bifurcations, scientific computing.

-Abstract: There has been ample interest lately in the problem of subcritical transition to turbulence in shear flows.
+Abstract: Since the seminar work by Nagata in the early 1980s, there has been ample interest in the mathematical description of subcritical transition to turbulence in shear flows.
 The edge state hypothesis asserts that certain flows with a simple spatial structure mediate between the laminar and turbulent states of shear flow.
-Such states are called edge states.
 We are trying to unravel the global connections (homoclinic or heteroclinic) of such states, going on the idea that subcritical turbulence is a random-ish walk between many, possibly infinitely many, invariant solutions such as equilibria, periodic orbits and traveling waves.
 To this end we use qualitatively correct low-order models as well as full-fledged direct numerical simulations.

-- Bifurcation analysis of a mean field cortex model
+- Dynamical analysis of mean field cortex models

 Collaborators: David Liley, Federico Frascoli (Swinburne University of Technology, Melbourne, Australia);